RedHatInsights/javascript-clients/README.md

 ### Creating a new client
 Run `npm run create-client` and enter your new client name (e.g. entering `notifications` will generate `notifications-client`).
 All the necessary TS and NX config files will be created for you.

+In the same PR, add `- "packages/<name>/src/**"` to `.github/secret_scanning.yml` in alphabetical order, using the new package directory name.
+Run `npm run test:secret-scanning-exclusions` to check coverage; PR CI fails until the entry is present.
+Generation does not edit the YAML.

+For client source, exclude only generated `src/**` paths.
+Handwritten packages and repository docs remain scanned; a broad `packages/*/src/**` exclusion would also hide handwritten code.

 ### Specifying your OpenAPI spec locations
 After client creation, add your OpenAPI spec locations as an object entries in your client's `project.json` NX configuration for the `client-generator` executor.
 The `client-generator` supports multiple spec entries.
 Entries should follow the pattern below.
 ```